 This document gathers descriptions of programming language vulnerabilities, as well as selected application vulnerabilities, which have occurred in the past and are likely to occur again.
 Each vulnerability and its possible mitigations are described in the body of the report in a language-independent manner, though illustrative examples may be language specific.
 In addition, separate Parts for particular languages describe the vulnerabilities and their mitigations in a manner specific to the language.

 Because new vulnerabilities are always being discovered, it is anticipated that this document will be revised and new descriptions added.
 For that reason, a scheme that is distinct from subclause numbering has been adopted to identify the vulnerability descriptions.
 Each description has been assigned an arbitrarily generated, unique three-letter code.
-These codes should be used in preference to sub-clause numbers when referencing descriptions because they will not change as additional descriptions are added to future editions of this document.
+These codes should be used in preference to subclause numbers when referencing descriptions because they will not change as additional descriptions are added to future editions of this document.

 This document contains descriptions that are intended to be language-independent to the greatest possible extent.
 Separate Parts apply the generic guidance to particular programming languages.